gridcoin-community/Gridcoin-Research/doc/build-macos.md

     Configure and build the headless gridcoin binaries as well as the GUI (if Qt is found).

     Clean out previous builds!!!!!!
 Do this between version compiles:

     	 make clean

+    Prepare the assembly code (requires Perl):

+        cd src/
+        ../contrib/nomacro.pl
+        cd ..

     You can disable the GUI build by passing `--without-gui` to configure.

         ./autogen.sh
         ./configure
         make

     To have terminal give full readout if desired:

     	 make V=1 -j #number_of_cores_whatever >& build.log

     The daemon binary is placed in src/ and the gui client is found in src/qt/.
     Run the gui client for production or testnet for examples with:

     	 ./src/qt/gridcoinresearch
          ./src/qt/gridcoinresearch -testnet
          ./src/qt/gridcoinresearch -printtoconsole -debug=true -testnet